sp1ky914/SPM/README.md

-# Spiky's map mod
+# Spiky's map mod 2
-A new map mod supporting up to 8 players.
-Will frequently be updated until I dont feel like it.
-Contains 6 maps balanced for 2-4 player.
+New map mod, will be updated until I don't feel like it (probably when I have 10 maps.)
+Currently has 4 maps.